Gio86krt/readmeGenerator/README.md

   #### License:
-  This product is licensed under the MIT.<br>
+  This product is licensed under the Apache License 2.0.<br>

 #### Installation:
   To install the necessary dependencies use the following command: